Should People With Cancer Get a Flu Shot?

 - Take care of yourself.
 Follow public health advice about outbreaks, like school closings and avoiding crowds.

 - If you do get sick, stay home for at least 24 hours after your fever is gone without the use of a fever-relief medicine.

 In some cases, prescription anti-viral drugs can be used to try to prevent the flu in someone who has been close to someone with it.
 They can also be used to treat people who’ve recently been infected.
-(See the sections called “Can the flu be treated if I already have symptoms?” and “When should cancer patients and survivors get anti-viral drugs to prevent the flu?” for more on this.)
+(See “Can the flu be treated if I already have symptoms?” and “When should cancer patients and survivors get anti-viral drugs to prevent the flu?” for more on this.)